How does a catheter work?

-In the shape of a bladder catheter, this product is no longer indispensable within the continence care sector.
+The bladder catheter is no longer indispensable within the continence supply.
 It serves the purpose to drain the bladder, whenever the natural urination no longer is possible.

 Whether external- or intermittent self-catheterisation - During the catheterisation a tube is inserted into the bladder, regardless if it is through the urethra (transurethral) or through the abdomen (suprapubic).
 Appropriate catheter-sets serve the purpose to place, replace or caretaking of catheters for both men and women.
 Bladder catheters distinguish between catheter types, permanent catheters and disposable catheters as well as catheter tips.

 Catheter – Transurethral bladder catheter

 The transurethral bladder catheter gets into the bladder via the urethra.
 In this area they either can be used for long-term drainage or single use.
 Transurethral catheters intended for long-term drainage have different application periods, depending on different material properties, and is used for urinary incontinence, as irrigation catheters or for micturition disturbances.

 Transurethral single use catheters are used for intermittent self-catheterisation (ISC) or intermittent external catheterisation.
 This catheter is especially used for neurogenic micturition disturbances, for urine extraction or diagnosis.